 Others find more time to ‘meet’ friends.
-The new ‘normal’ of catching up with friends opens up the chance to see friends and family more often.
-If we felt too busy before, now we can easily see them from the couch at home, in pjs while the kids are in bed.
-No babysitter needed, no arrangements with the partner needed.
+The new ‘normal’ of catching up with friends opens up the chance to see friends and family more often, especially when they live somewhere else in the world.
+If we felt too busy before, now we can easily see them from the couch at home, in pyjamas while the kids are in bed.
+No babysitter needed, and no arrangements with the partner needed.

 So maybe finding this balance means also changing our perspective.

 …we can see that we can learn more about the people we live with.
 It is an extraordinary situation, which demands to be together 24/7.
 If we achieve to make our home our ‘Ashram’, maybe we can find our balance more easily than expected.
 Regularly arranged coffee mornings with colleagues might be the chance to really spend time with each other instead of meeting them in the faculty kitchen or on our way to the coffee shop.